Ant-C-tech/kottans-frontend/README.md

 [Demo](https://ant-c-tech.github.io/a-tiny-JS-world/)

+In fact,  the "Tiny JS world" and its "Post-OOP" part for me was the most difficult task in this course.
+Sometimes the hope that one day I will finally do it properly left me.
+Anyway, I understand that my solution for this task  was approve as in advance and I will try to work more hardly to comprehend this Zen in my next steps.
+I want to thanks Oleksiy Rudenko for his reviews and patient in work with my code.

 [Back to contents](#front-end-course-contents)

 ---

 ## Offline Web Applications <span id="task11"></span>

 - One thing that was new to me: I very liked this course.
 I have never heard before about "offline-first" conception.
-Even though I failed to got opportunity to worked with education  application "Wittr" because of the version conflict my NPM and application's Gulp I could got the structural knowledges about implemention "offline-first" conception with any application I need.
+Even though I failed to got opportunity to worked with education  application "Wittr" because of the version conflict my NPM and application's Gulp I could got the structural knowledges about implementation "offline-first" conception with any application I need.
 - One thing that surprised me: I used to work with Local Storage with my previous educational projects (like "Personal Scheduling Service" for example) but now I know about IDB, its methods and possibilities, and I think it opens new   ways to implement much scale projects in my future actions.
-- One thing I intend to use in the future: I hope I will have chance to study this material more diply, have a lot of practice with it and then I think I would use it in my projects constantly.
+- One thing I intend to use in the future: I hope I will have chance to study this material more deeply, have a lot of practice with it and then I think I would use it in my projects constantly.

 <details><summary>My results</summary>
 <p>